Donald Trump Portrayed As Sexist By Anonymous Author Of ‘A Warning,’ Says Report

 A new book titled A Warning, purportedly written by an anonymous White House official, doesn’t paint Donald Trump is a very positive light.
 The author — possibly Kirstjen Nielsen, former principal White House deputy chief of staff to Trump — portrays the president as mentally unfit and a danger to the United States.

-Elsewhere in the book, the author highlights Trump’s alleged sexism, Newsweek reports.
-According to The Washington Post, which obtained excepts from the book, the piece of work does not go into “vivid detail” when recreating situations, purportedly to protect the authors identity, but nevertheless highlights Trump’s alleged “sexist” comments.
+In the book, the author highlights Trump’s alleged sexism, Newsweek reports.
+According to The Washington Post, which obtained excepts from the book, the piece of work does not go into “vivid detail” when recreating situations, purportedly to protect the authors identity.
+Nevertheless, the tome highlights Trump’s alleged “sexist” comments.

 “I’ve sat and listened in uncomfortable silence as he talks about a woman’s appearance or performance.
 He comments on makeup.
 He makes jokes about weight.
 He critiques clothing.
 He questions the toughness of women in and around his orbit,” the author writes.